-2. If you have not migrated from a software keystore, create the software keystore with the hardware keystore password in the appropriate location (for example, /etc/ORACLE/WALLETS/orcl).
+6. If you have not migrated from a software keystore, create the software keystore with the hardware keystore password in the appropriate location (e.g., /etc/ORACLE/WALLETS/tde).

-'''

-SQL> ADMINISTER KEY MANAGEMENT CREATE KEYSTORE '/etc/ORACLE/WALLETS/orcl'
+SQL> ADMINISTER KEY MANAGEMENT CREATE KEYSTORE IDENTIFIED BY "Software\Keystore\Password";

-IDENTIFIED BY "Software_Keystore_Password";

-'''

-Note: The Software_Keystore_Password value can be any password that you choose.
+Note: The Software Keystore Password value can be any password you choose.